Operational Water Consumption

 You can launch the online map to pinpoint your locations on the map and find out about the water stress levels.
 You can search by baseline water stress, drought risk, and riverine flood risk for greater granularity.

-Caution: Data about the pinpointed locations on the map must be visible once the source is used in the analysis so that upon opening the source, readers will be able to easily verify.
+Caution: Data about the pinpointed locations on the map must be visible once the source is used in the analysis so that upon opening the source, readers will be able to verify easily.

 In case the "Enter the address" function does not work, please follow the below: